-Throttle Grip Friction Knob - Turn friction knob to set and maintain the throttle at desired speed.
+• Throttle Grip Friction Knob - Turn friction knob to set and maintain the throttle at desired speed.
 Turn knob clockwise to tighten friction or turn knob counterclockwise to loosen friction.

-- Loosen friction (counterclockwise)
+- a Loosen friction (counterclockwise)

-- Tighten friction (clockwise)
+- b Tighten friction (clockwise)

-- Gear Shift Controls gear shift.
+- Throttle Only Button Pressing the button in while the outboard is in neutral disables the gear shift control of the tiller handle.

-Throttle Grip - Controls engine speed.
+· Throttle Grip - Controls engine speed and shifting.